stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/helm.md

 In the second case, you need to agree with your team on when exactly the parent chart version should be bumped.
 Is it only when a child chart changes?
 Only when an application changes? or both?

 The answer does not really matter as long as your team follows the same rules.

+## Helm promotion strategies

+A Helm chart (like a Docker image) should be promoted between environments.
+It should start with testing and staging environments and gradually move to production ones.

+### 1. Single repository with multiple environments

+This is the most basic deployment workflow.
+You have a single Helm chart (which is exactly the same across all environments).
+It is deployed to multiple targets using a different set of values.

+### 2. Chart promotion between environments

+?

+### 3. Chart promotion between repositories and environments

+A more advanced workflow (useful in organizations with multi-location deployments) is the promotion of Helm releases between both repositories and environments.

+There are different pipelines for:

+1. Creating the Helm chart and storing it to a staging Helm repository
+2. Deployment of the Helm chart to a staging environment.
+After it is tested the chart is promoted to one or more “production” Helm repositories
+3. Deployment of the promoted Helm chart happens to one of the production environments

+While this workflow is very flexible, it adds complexity on the number of Helm charts available (since they exist in multiple Helm repositories).
+You also need to set up the parameters between the different pipelines so that Helm charts to be deployed can be indeed found in the expected Helm repository.